The Magical Celtic Cross Tarot Breakdown

 Unconscious – The unconscious reveals what is truly driving this situation; the feelings, the beliefs and the values that perhaps the querent doesn’t even understand yet.
 Sometimes this card may be a surprise, and can also represent a hidden influence.

-Your Influence – This card can be interpreted somewhat broadly – but in general, relates to how you see yourself, and how that perception can influence how this situation plays out.
+Your Influence – This card can be interpreted somewhat broadly in the celtic cross tarot – but in general, relates to how you see yourself, and how that perception can influence how this situation plays out.
 What beliefs about yourself do you carry?
 Do you expand yourself, or limit yourself?

 External Influence – This card represents the world around you and how it affects this situation.
 It may represent the social and emotional environment that you are operating in, as well as how others perceive you.